MigarProject/Migar/README.md

 ![Protocol](https://img.shields.io/badge/protocol-5-orange.svg)

-# Cigar
+# Migar
 An unofficial Agar.io client used to run with Ogar based servers.
 Allows you to connect to an Ogar based server and have the abilities of the new protocol in a smaller and cleaner client.

 ## Obtaining and Using
-Due to parts of Cigar require the use of PHP, you will need to have a web environment with PHP for parts to work.
+Due to parts of Migar require the use of PHP, you will need to have a web environment with PHP for parts to work.
 So the project will have to be installed on a webserver or localhost.

 You will need a webserver capable of running PHP only, also it cannot be run off file:// due to cross-origin blocks.